-4.96 Cockenzie and the Forth Coast area extending to Torness is identified in NPF3 as an 'area of co-ordinated action' and considered to be a potentially important energy hub within the NPF3 strategy, helping to deliver a low carbon Scotland.
+- 4.29 Cockenzie and the Forth Coast area extending to Torness is identified in NPF3 as an 'area of co-ordinated action' and considered to be a potentially important energy hub within the NPF3 strategy, helping to deliver a low carbon Scotland.
 While Cockenzie is safeguarded for thermal power generation, it is noted in NPF3 as a location with potential for energy-related development and potentially for associated port-related development.
-As an area of co-ordinated action, an expectation of partnership working is placed on the Council, developers, and key agencies, to make best use of the land and infrastructure in the area and take forward a planned approach to development.

-- 4.97 There are significant plans for offshore wind to the east of the Firths of Forth and Tay.
+As an area of co-ordinated action, an expectation of partnership working is placed on the Council, developers, and key agencies, to make best use of the land and infrastructure in the area and take forward a planned approach to development. - 4.30 There are significant plans for offshore wind to the east of the Firths of Forth and Tay.
 Proposals for grid connections for these projects are emerging, requiring undersea cabling connecting with converter stations and substations.
 The existing high voltage transmission network infrastructure at Cockenzie and Torness, and that serving Crystal Rig wind farm in the Lammermuirs, may present opportunities for new grid connections.
 However, sections of the coastline between Cockenzie and Torness have significant natural heritage assets.
 One new substation is consented near the former Cockenzie Power Station to serve the proposed Inch Cape offshore wind farm.
 NPF3 expects developers to work together to minimise impacts by combining infrastructure where possible.
-Opportunities for new grid connections in proximity to existing electricity grid infrastructure at Cockenzie and Torness should be prioritised before the use of any other location on the coast is considered.
-There are also operational harbours within the Area of Co-ordinated Actions (Policy EMP2) and these may have potential to service offshore windfarms. - 4.98 Proposals with both onshore and offshore elements will need to coordinate between land-based and marine planning systems.
+Opportunities for new grid connections in proximity to existing electricity grid infrastructure at Cockenzie and Torness should be prioritised before the use of any other location on the coast is considered. - 4.31 Proposals with both onshore and offshore elements will need to coordinate between landbased and marine planning systems.
 A marine license is likely to be required in addition to planning permission.
 Any environmental assessment processes should be aligned, ideally with combined screening, scoping and reporting covering all relevant consenting regimes.
 The coastline has a number of important natural and cultural heritage assets that must be taken into account.